piotrmurach/tty-logger/README.md

 ## Features

 * Intuitive console output for an increased readability
+* Ability to stream data to any IO object
 * Supports structured data logging
 * Formats and truncates messages to avoid clogging logging output
 * Customizable styling of labels and symbols for console output